A technique of colorization and color replacement

 - Apply the result by pressing the button OK.

 Below are two images: on the left is the portrait of the boy right after the colorization, on the right is the same portrait after applying the Replace color command of Adobe Photoshop.
-After the Replace color command the photo has become more interesting as the pullover of the boy now has more shades of the blue color.
+After the strong>Replace color command the photo has become more interesting as the pullover of the boy now has more shades of the blue color.

 You can use this technique to add color shades to the photos colorized with the AKVIS Coloriage plug-in.
 You can experiment with portraits as well as nature shots to add new tints to leaves, grass, etc.